LuisAlva1987/American_Hospital_Association_Survey/README.md

 1. How many areas are measured in the survey?
 2. How many years of survey are available in the data?
-3. How many hospitals are measured in the survey?
+3. How many hospitals participated in the latest survey?
 4. What areas measured received the worst and best results in the lastest released survey nationally?
 5. all areas received an average of ##% poor rating which is good to start with.
 7. What states had the most complited surveys?